g3zil/websdr_jt4/jt4_log_readme.txt

 	   done
 	   Decode data and added variables written to spots_azi.csv file

 	   Best check in both even and odd minutes.
            In every case it tidies up the wav file directory, keeping only the last 10.
-	e) If anything other than the responses above appear please contact gwyn at gxgriffiths@virginmedia.com
+	c) If anything other than the responses above appear please contact gwyn at gxgriffiths@virginmedia.com
-	f) But if all is well, in your browser go to the WebSDR_jt4 Grafana dashboard (userid: wdread password: JTWSPR2008)
+	d) But if all is well, in your browser go to the WebSDR_jt4 Grafana dashboard (userid: wdread password: JTWSPR2008)
 	   at:
 	   http://logs1.wsprdaemon.org:3000/d/qO0MwaZHz/websdr_jt4?orgId=1&from=now-3h&to=now-1m&var-band_cm=1.25&var-receiver=TRIG01%2FG3ZIL&var-beacon=GB3PKT